g8kmh/RP2040_OOK48_LCD/README.md

 ## Description

-This Project is an experimental test for a new Synchronous On Off Keying mode for use with weak signal microwave contacts
+This Project is an experimental test for a new Synchronous On Off Keying mode for use with weak signal microwave contacts.
+The protocol is based on an idea from Andy G4JNT with input from several other UK Microwave Group Members.
+It is described in the document [Protocol](Documents/OOK48 Protocol.pdf).

 ## Features

+Uses On/Off keying which is easier to implement than Frequency Shift keying on the higher microwave bands.

+The data rate is similar to Morse code, so the module can be connected directly to the CW key input of any radio.

+Real time visual confirmation of the message, character by character.
+No need to wait 30 seconds to see if the reception has succeeded.

+Uses the GPS 1 Pulse per second signal for accurate character synchronisation.

 Stand alone Device with LCD touch screen display.